uwuhhhj/TridentDupe/README.md

 # TridentDupe
+Minecraft Duplication Glitch working for 1.13+ to dupe tridents.

 Meteor Client Addon - Developed by Killet, Laztec, and Ionar.
 This works on all servers currently, for all versions with tridents.
 (Also works for arrows!)